ninaninuk/manual_testing_portofolio/Final Projec/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Languages module.
 The following test conditions were found:

- * Enter test conditions here
+  * Enter data only for mandatory fields and check that the language is created/updated
+  * Enter data for all available fields and check that the language is created/updated
+  * Leave mandatory fields empty and check that the language cannot be created/updated
+  * View language details and check they are correct
+  * View all languages in a list
+  * Check all validation constraints for the fields
+  * Check that a languages can be deleted

 ## 1.4 Test Design